 Every member, while speaking, shall adhere to the question under debate and avow all personal, indecorous, or offensive language, as well as any poor reflection on the Local or member thereof.

-If a member, while speaking, is called to order, she/he shall cease speaking until the point is determined; if it is decided she/he is in order, she/he may again proceed.
+If a member, while speaking, is called to order, they shall cease speaking until the point is determined; if it is decided they are in order, they may again proceed.

 No religious discussion shall be permitted.